Nevada Nursing Schools and Programs

 702-777-8687

 Touro University Nevada is a Private not-for-profit institution with a campus in Henderson, Nevada.
 The institution is approved to offer nursing programs by the Nevada Board of Nursing.
 The Henderson, Nevada campus for Touro University Nevada is located in a City setting.
-Total enrollment for all degrees including nursing programs is 1,560.
+Total enrollment for all degrees including nursing programs is 1,625.
+In-state tuition and fees were $10,380 for the most recent reporting period.

 Truckee Meadows Community College